-Residual Impacts: This is the level of impact after the implementation of mitigation measures.
+• Residual Impacts: This term refers to the level of impact after the implementation of mitigation measures.

-3.02 Requirements to Evaluate Alternatives
+3.2 Requirements to Evaluate Alternatives

-NEPA (40 CFR 1502.14[a]) and CEQA Guidelines 15126.6 require that an EIS and an EIR describe a range of reasonable alternatives to the Project, or to the location of the Project, that could feasibly attain most of the basic objectives of the Project but would avoid or substantially lessen any significant environmental impacts.
+CEQA Guidelines 15126.6 require that an EIR describe a range of reasonable alternatives to the Project, or to the location of the Project, that could feasibly attain most of the basic objectives of the Project but would avoid or substantially lessen any significant environmental impacts.
 The EIR should compare merits of the alternatives and determine an environmentally superior alternative.
-Section 2.5 of this Draft EIS/EIR sets forth potential alternatives to the Project and evaluates their suitability, as required by CEQA Guidelines (Section 15126.6).
-Section 1.5.7 and Sections 6.2 and 6.3 of this Draft EIS/EIR describe the detailed requirements to evaluate alternatives.
+Chapter 5 of this Recirculated Draft EIR sets forth potential alternatives to the Project and evaluates their suitability, as required by CEQA Guidelines (Section 15126.6).
+Section 1.5.7 and Sections 5.2 and 5.3 of this Recirculated Draft EIR describe the detailed requirements to evaluate alternatives.